rtolsma/StockServer/plan.md

 The scraper/parser/database will be constantly updating over a specified interval, or on an per callback basis.

 MongoDB for the database storage.
 Databases will have a URI based off of ticker symbol.
 JSON objects for each day will be stored in the DB.
 The full day JSON objects will primarily hold a sorted array by time of all data available for intraday pricings.

+URI will be $ticker+$interval... pattern

+In addition, have a separate helper program which every 10 minutes updates all of our databases for a preset list of indices.

 ### Controller